 Presently on the loom, I am weaving a memorial fiber wall sculpture using clothing from a client's late husband.
-Together we chose clothing that spoke to the nature of who he was, including weaving strips from a lab coat (he was a scientist) some T-shirts (he was an athlete), and Carhart pants ( he was a carpenter).
+We chose clothing that spoke to his nature, his lab coat, T-shirts from running events, and Carhart pants!

-Another memorial weaving was in honor of Edward Weidner, founding chancellor of the University of Wisconsin-Green Bay.
-That work especially celebrated his infamous love of neckties.
-Mr. Weidner was known to be a "people person" so I designed figure images for tapestry weaving that incorporated his vibrant 400+ neckties as my weft material!
+I created another memorial weaving in honor of Edward Weidner, founding chancellor of the University of Wisconsin-Green Bay.
+He was infamous for his 400+ necktie collection and was known to be a people person!
+I wove three-figure image panels for tapestry, incorporating his vibrant neckties as my weft material!

 Lastly, The Clearing Folk Art School commissioned me to create a memorial wall hanging in tribute to Mertha Fulkerson.
 Mertha had devoted her life to helping founder Jen Jensen run the Clearing and kept it going after his death.
-I re-purposed her handwoven fabric from the '40s through the '60s and rewove it in the creation of a fiber wall sculpture to honor her hard work and efforts to save the clearing.
+I re-purposed her handwoven fabric from the '40s through the '60s and rewove it to create a fiber wall sculpture to honor her hard work and efforts to save the Clearing.

-Do you have someone you're wanting to honor?
+Do you have someone you want to honor?
 Or do you have a family member or friend who might find this art form helpful in their grief journey?
 I would be happy to explore the possibilities if so.
-It all starts with a simple conversation: you introduce me to your loved one, and I help envision the possibilities.
+It starts with a simple conversation: you introduce me to your loved one, and I help envision the possibilities.
 There won't be any pressure to move forward with a commission until you are ready...or not.

 Sincerely, Wendy Carpenter

 (920) 857-7379 cell

 Interfibers Studio Gallery | 9204 Silk Road | Fish Creek, WI 54212